kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           contain any from malware including but not limited to spyware, viruses, adware, trojans, and backdoors, etc.
       - question: what is mean by coins option.
-        answer: You have to go Playstore and search Behtar Ads
+        answer: >-
+          Coins means money, the more money you deposit, then you more will get coins in Behtar Ads App.
 template: landing
 ---